bwagenseller/bwagenseller.github.io/learn_to_code/docsify/gettingstarted.md

 ## Github Pages

 Its possible to set up Docsify on [GitHub Pages](https://pages.github.com/) for free.
-They actually lay it how to utilize GitHub Pages [on the initial screen](https://pages.github.com/), but to recap:
+They actually lay out how to utilize GitHub Pages [on the initial screen](https://pages.github.com/), but to recap (with a Docsify flavor):

 1\.
 Go to [GitHub](https://github.com/), make an account if necessary.